All-Open/el8-lab/docs/labs/switching-modules.md

 * Install `galera` profile in a clean way
   * You are allowed to remove software
-  * You should deliberately and not unused modules enabled
+  * Act deliberately and do not leave unused modules enabled
 * Update `perl` to version 5.26 with minimal profile installed

 ## Setup